 How can I appeal?

 You must file your appeal in writing to FEMA.
 In a signed and dated letter, you must explain the reason(s) for your appeal.
 Your appeal letter should also include:

 - Your FEMA registration number on each page of your documents

 If someone other than you or a co-applicant is writing your letter, that person must sign the appeal letter, and you must provide FEMA with a signed statement authorizing the individual to act on your behalf.

 Your letter must be postmarked within 60 days of the date on your determination letter.
-Appeal letters and supporting documents may be submitted to FEMA by fax or mail, in person at a Disaster Recovery Center, or online if you have a FEMA online account.
+Appeal letters and supporting documents may be submitted to FEMA by fax or mail or online if you have a FEMA online account.
 To set up a FEMA online account, visit DisasterAssistance.gov, click on “Check Status” and follow the directions.

 National Processing Service Center